 In addition, the ETMSC were utilized to determine the day-night split of operations and the percentages of each aircraft type.
-To best represent all operations at BLI, the aircraft operations were reviewed and adjusted by FAA tower personnel.
+To best represent all operations at BLI including aircraft not present in the ETMSC, the aircraft operations were reviewed and adjusted by FAA tower personnel.
+The two adjustments were that all EA6 operations occurred in the daytime and that the maximum nighttime percentage for an particular general aviation aircraft was set at 15 %.
+The capping of the nighttime percentage affected five aircraft, the A109, CNA20T, CNA750, GV, and H500D, which together comprise approximately 1.3 average daily operations.
 Table 5 presents the modeled 2008 existing conditions aircraft operations.
+One operation is a single arrival or departure.